Configuration¶

 .

-To create a new client, the jmp client create <name>
+and endpoint the jmp create <name>

-command can be used.
-When
+command can be used to create

 command: